-To autism parents, and parents of children with sensory processing issues, those words will always mean very different things.
+To the parents of autistic children, and parents of children with sensory processing issues, those words will always mean very different things.

 It is hard to make others understand.
 The difference between those two words is central to my life.
 I wish I could explain; I wish I could show you…

 But a child in meltdown is confidential.
 I cannot show my gorgeous boy in full meltdown mode because it is, should be, taboo.
 It lays him bare, at his most vulnerable.
 He is pure emotion, pure anguish.
 There are no photos, no record of our bleakest times but these words.

 There are those who will witness such moments; they will see.
 But they will not KNOW.
 No one, not even his grandparents, cousins, aunts, uncles – the hundreds of people who love him – they do not KNOW.